algowifi/AlgoWIFI-CE/README.md

 PhpMailer for recovery password.

-Hardware for Access Point:
+# Hardware for Access Point:

-Mikrotik ALL Ver.
+Mikrotik ALL Version ( wireless and wired )

 UBNT Unifi in testing.